Jenny Walton Masters Awards (BFA)

 To be eligible for the Jenny Walton Masters Awards students must be:

-- An International Student for tuition fee purposes
+- Considered an International Student for tuition fee purposes and

 - Ordinarily resident in a non-G20 country